kenwdelong/stability-utils/README.md

 	</dependency>

 ## Releases
+### 1.2.0 (May 9, 2015)
+- added support for logback with the LogbackGraphiteAppender bean.

 ### 1.1.1 (Feb 1, 2015)
 - fixed error on re-exporting JMX beans
 - reduced log level for performance monitor to trace